 FROZEN STRAWBERRIES.
 PLEASE STEP BACK.

-Durant grinned at Pockets, approving of the mechanized loader and making a note to check price and availability when he got the chance.
+Durant grinned out at Pockets, approving of the mechanized loader and making a note to check price and availability when he got the chance.

-“Help desk,” the captain interjected.
+“Looks like a help desk,” the captain interjected.
 “Why don’t you go down there and see what’s going on about accommodations?”

 The alien tapped a floating keyboard before her and a blue-green screen appeared before Renny, flashing a series of images, symbols, and snowy data too fast for his eyes to process.
-A moment of shock overcame him and he stepped back in reflex, but then the images disappeared and the pretty Kastan was handing him a grey sliver of metal.
+A moment of shock overcame him and he stepped back in reflex, but then the images disappeared and the pretty Kastan was handing him a gray sliver of metal.
 “This is the key to your suite.”